-A clogged air filter or not enough air getting to the intake system completely offsets the air to fuel ratio.
+A clogged air filter or not enough air getting to the cold air intake system completely offsets the air to fuel ratio.

 Petrol engines very rarely emit black smoke from the exhaust compared with diesel cars.
 In almost all circumstances, black smoke from a petrol car is due to the air to fuel ratio.

 Black smoke from a diesel car is the result of poor combustion of the fuel.
 In my experience, the issue is either due to insufficient air flow or poor quality diesel that builds up into a carbon deposit.
 Causes of black smokes from diesel car exhausts are the following:

 The term basically means that too much diesel is being pumped from the fuel pump.
 This has the potential to crack a cylinder head if its over fueling excessively.
 However, if the diesel car has been tuned or remapped, over fueling (and over boosting) is common.
 I had a 1.9 TDi that was remapped, which would leave a black smoke screen in my rear mirror under heavy acceleration.

 - Faulty Turbocharger and Bad Air to Fuel Ratio.